 Discussion 2: Community, Policing and Race

-This is the second in a series of discussions about community, policing and race and will take place on Thursday, Dec.
-1. Participants expressed many thoughtful concerns and hopes for the community during the first community discussion.
-At this gathering, participants will choose from several topics of discussion that were identified at the first meeting.
-Topics include police accountability, traffic stops, profiling, living in a multicultural community, encouraging community involvement, and looking at our educational system.
-All are welcome.
-Participants need not have attended the first meeting to take part.
+This is the second in a series of discussions about community, policing and race and took place on Thursday, Dec.
+1, 2016.
+Participants expressed many thoughtful concerns and hopes for the community during the first community discussion.
+At this gathering, participants chose from several topics of discussion that were identified at the first meeting.
+Topics included police accountability, traffic stops, profiling, living in a multicultural community, encouraging community involvement, and our educational system.

 Discussion 3: The Intersection Between Community Aspirations and Immigration